adopt a turtle

 About the loggerhead sea turtle

 Loggerhead sea turtles are ancient mariners of the underwater world.
 They can find their way across oceans and mature females will often journey across the Atlantic Ocean to lay their eggs in the same beach where they hatched.
 Their shells can act as an “oasis” for fish out in the open ocean.
 They become encrusted with algae and barnacles during long trans-oceanic journeys, they also attract schools of small fish and even larger pelagic species, like tuna.
 These provide a temporary haven for open water species and make sea turtles a valuable part of the oceanic ecosystem.
 Loggerheads can hold their breath underwater for hours if they are resting.
 However, when a turtle gets entangled in a fishing net and is under stress, it can drown in a few minutes.
-Find out more about our research on sea turtles here.

 THANK YOU FOR HELPING US SAVE THE LOGGERHEAD SEA TURTLE!